 - Night 8: Dublin

 Welcome to Ireland and to Dublin, the capital City!
 Upon your arrival in Dublin, make your way to your overnight accommodation.
-Dublin is the capital of Ireland and one of Europe’s most vibrant cities.
-Home to over a quarter of the Ireland’s population, almost one million in all, Dublin is a youthful, vibrant and dynamic city with an ever-increasing cosmopolitan influence.
+Dublin is the capital of Ireland and one of Europe’s most vibrant cities , it is knee deep in history and has its own unique sense of humor.

 St Patrick’s Cathedral

 Today cross the country via Clonmacnoise in the midlands to the beautiful county of Sligo.
 Clonmacnoise is wonderfully sited on River Shannon and remains one of Ireland’s holiest places.
 An early Christian site founded by Saint Ciaran in the 6th century on the banks of the River Shannon, the site includes the ruins of a cathedral, eight churches (10th-13th century), two round towers, three high crosses and a large collection of early Christian grave slabs.
 Even in ruin, this monastic city of St. Ciaran, with its cathedral and churches, its high crosses and round towers is a must for all visitors.